mklueh/AndroidAchievementUnlocker/README.md

     3. User keeps the app for at least 2 days

-With ACU, you can define multiple unlock relations between triggers and resources
+With Android Achievement Unlocker, you can define multiple unlock relations between triggers and resources

 Examples: